 This tour is all about the fascinating history and vibrant culture of the Big Island of Hawaii.
 You get to see ancient Hawaiian sites along the coast, visit early churches and a royal palace, and make stops at a honey farm and coffee orchard to taste some of the island’s locally made treats.

 The tour starts early in the day at the Kaloko-Honokohau National Historical Park where abundant sea life has attracted settlements for centuries.
-Learn about the the the fishponds that show the engineering acuity of Native Hawaiians and walk along a trail to sacred temples and petroglyphs.
+Learn about the fishponds that show the engineering acuity of Native Hawaiians and walk along a trail to sacred temples and petroglyphs.
 You might even spot a sea turtle on the salt and pepper sands.

 After the national park we make a small road trip through downtown Kona where we pass by the former royal vacation home at Hulihee Palace and Mokuaikaua Church, the oldest Christian church in the Hawaiian Islands.
 We continue south along the rugged volcanic coastline to the Big Island Bees bee farm, which has been producing organic honey since 1972.
 There you will see a presentation from a beekeeper, get a close-up look at a hive, and sample some of their sweet island nectar.